 Secretary of State Series (1801-9)

-This second series contains eleven volumes to date, of a projected seventeen (1986--).
+This second series contains eleven volumes to date, of a projected seventeen (1986--); volume 12 is scheduled for publication in spring 2021.
 The Secretary of State Series documents Madison's diplomatic and political career during the two presidential administrations of Thomas Jefferson, in which Madison oversaw the negotiations for the Louisiana Purchase and the integration of those territories into the United States, and attempted to maintain a viable neutrality for the United States vis-à-vis warring France and Great Britain.
 As secretary of state, Madison presided over one of the busiest offices in Washington.
 He was responsible for the Patent Office, issued all federal commissions, ensured the public laws were put into print, and served as official liaison between the president and the governors of states and territories.
 Most important for these volumes, Madison was the addressee of diplomatic pouches and letters from five ministers and over fifty consuls worldwide, as well as about a dozen commissioners.

 Presidential Series (1809-17)

-This series includes ten volumes published to date, of a projected eleven (1984--); the eleventh volume is currently at press.
+This completed series contains eleven volumes, published 1984-2020.
 The Presidential Series centers largely on Madison's record as commander-in-chief during the War of 1812, the first full-scale conflict to be waged under the U.S. Constitution of 1787.
 Madison's correspondence as president deals with a particularly wide range of concerns to which he responded: national politics, international diplomacy and war, Indian affairs, the development of the nation's capital, and petitions for charity and mercy from ordinary citizens.

 Retirement Series (1817-36)

-The final series includes three volumes to date, of a projected seven (2009--).
+The final series includes three volumes to date, of a projected seven (2009--); volume four is currently in production.
 The Retirement Series contains correspondence and other papers that provide a rich and informative commentary on the past history and future prospects of the nation Madison helped create and preserve throughout his lifetime.